 Another common thread among these comments is the Oppression Olympics hoops that these women jump through to somehow say that bisexuals have enough representation in comparison to lesbians and Ramona Blue is therefore a non-essential narrative.
-Kind of like how straight people claim that one sub-textually gay character in one movie is all the rep “the gays” need in any given year.
+Check number three on the “using the language of your oppressor” list.

 In recent years, there’s even been a spike in female bisexual protagonists in YA books…again, I know I’m missing some–these are just the ones I’ve read within the last couple years [; t]here absolutely can and should be more, of course–but the point is that we are not lacking in this narrative like people claim…[n]ow, try finding me a YA book written in the past 10 years that has a lesbian protagonist who has no canon relationships or sexual attraction to men.
 I can count them on one hand.

-Never mind that comparative oppression games do nothing to gain equality for either group, it’s statistically incorrect.
+Never mind that comparative oppression games do nothing to gain equality for either group, and that this only demonstrates Joyner-Mayr’s lack of well-rounded reading habits, it’s statistically incorrect.
 According to a 2015 breakdown of Gay YA’s speculative fiction master list on Tumblr, of the 662 books on the list 203 had a protagonist who was a lesbian compared to 81 books where the protagonist was bisexual.
 The numbers provided by GLAAD’s 2016 Where We Are on TV study shows that representation for lesbians and bisexuals across broadcast TV, cable, and streaming is about the same give or take a few percentage points.

-But even if that were not the case, Joyner-Mayr and the other women on Goodreads seem to lay all the blame on the degradation of lesbian sexuality at the feet of bisexuals, as if bisexual people don’t also have to deal with the consequences of that degradation outside of the LGBTQIA+ community as well as within.
+But even if that were not the case, Joyner-Mayr and the other women on Goodreads seem to lay all the blame on the degradation of lesbian sexuality at the feet of bisexuals, as if bisexual women don’t also have to deal with the consequences of that degradation as women who love women.

-It’s not that no one needs this story it’s just that it’s an inconvenient truth for lesbians to accept.
+It’s not that no one needs this story, it’s just that it’s inconvenient to lesbian politics.